andrew-op/Downtime/BUILD_INSTRUCTIONS.md

 build.bat
 ```

-The executable will be created at: `dist\HelpDeskHero.exe`
+The executable will be created at: `dist\Downtime.exe`

 ### Linux/Mac